 We all know training in the Winter presents more challenges than that of Summer.
 From the shorter days, to the rainy evenings and the cold mornings, here are our top 5 tips to help get you out the door and keep your training going in the right direction!

 1. Sign up for an event

-Having an event in the diary to work towards gives you a reason to snooze the alarm clock and fight the elements first thing in the morning.
+Having an event in the diary to work towards gives you a reason to resist the temptation to snooze the alarm clock and fight the elements first thing.
 Pushing yourself through a savage interval workout is never easy, especially when you're not quite sure what you are training for.
 So find an event for the early Spring or even one over the Winter to give yourself a reason to grind it out with those tough sessions.

 Check out Let's Do This if you're looking to find winter events near you.

 2. Tell a friend / find a training buddy.